lockss/lockss-rtd-manual/docs/configuring.rst

 Configuring the LOCKSS System
 =============================

-After `installing the LOCKSS system <installing>`_, configure the system with the :program:`scripts/configure-lockss` script:
+After `installing the LOCKSS system <installing>`_, configure the system with the :program:`configure-lockss` script:

 .. code-block:: shell

    scripts/configure-lockss

-(If you have experience with classic LOCKSS daemon version 1.x, this is the equivalent of :program:`hostconfig`.)
+If you have experience with classic LOCKSS daemon version 1.x, this is the equivalent of :program:`hostconfig`.

+Some notes about using :program:`configure-lockss`:

-When run the first time, some of the questions asked by the script will have a suggested or default value, displayed in square brackets; hit :kbd:`Enter` to accept the suggested value, or type the correct value and hit :kbd:`Enter`.
-Any subsequent runs will use the previous values as the default value; review and hit :kbd:`Enter` to leave unchanged.
-Password prompts will not display the previous value but can still be left unchanged with :kbd:`Enter`.
+*  When run the first time, some of the questions asked by the script will have a suggested or default value, displayed in square brackets; hit :kbd:`Enter` to accept the suggested value, or type the correct value and hit :kbd:`Enter`.

+*  Any subsequent runs will use the previous values as the default value; review and hit :kbd:`Enter` to leave unchanged.

+*  Password prompts will not display the previous value but can still be left unchanged with :kbd:`Enter`.

 --------
 Hostname